Introduction

 For a self-join where there are no predicates restricting either input side, the inputs are of equal size and there is no opportunity to select the smaller one.
 Therefore, a large hash table has to be built.
 Moreover, the resulting table is likely to contain many rows, potentially quadratic to the size of its input.

 Note that representing the output of a large self-join more efficiently can be done using factorized representations.
-However, this technique is currently only available in research prototypes (e.g. AvantGraph, GraphflowDB).
+However, this technique is currently only available in research prototypes (e.g. AvantGraph and GraphflowDB).

 Summary